mhorga/mhorga.github.io/_posts/2015-08-14-geocoding-in-ios.markdown

 }
 {% endhighlight %}

 This method is pretty similar to the first one.
 The only thing we changed is we provided the latitude and longitude as inputs to get the address information.
-Let's also call this method in __viewDidLoad()__:
+Let's call this method in __viewDidLoad()__:

 {% highlight swift %}
 getAddressForLatLng("37.331", longitude: "-122.031")